NIER-BIAN/tribal-heart/README.md

 Scenario: Filter events by selected city

-- Given I am on the events page;
+- Given the user is on the events page;
-- When I select a city from the filter options;
+- When the user selects a city from the filter options;
-- Then I should see a list of events for the selected city.
+- Then a list of events for the selected city is displayed.

 Scenario: List suggestions when a city is being searched for

 - Given the main page is open;
 - When user starts typing into the city textbox;
-- Then a list of cities (suggestions) that match what they’ve already typed should be displayed.
+- Then a list of cities (suggestions) that match what they’ve already typed is displayed.

 Scenario: Select a city from the suggested list.

-- Given user was typing "Ber" in the city textbox AND the list of suggested cities is showing;
+- Given user has typed "Ber" in the city textbox AND the list of suggested cities is showing;
-- When the user selects a city (eg. "Berlin, Germany") from the list;
+- When the user clicks on a city (eg. "Berlin, Germany") from the list;
-- Then the user should receive a list of upcoming events in that city.
+- Then the user receives a list of upcoming events in that city.

 Scenario: City with no events

-- Given I am on the events page and some cities have zero events but are somehow listed;
+- Given the user is on the events page and some cities have zero events but are somehow listed;
-- When I select that city that has zero events;
+- When the user selects that city that has zero events;
-- Then I should get some sort of feedback that the city filter has been applied but there are no events in that city.
+- Then the app displays some sort of feedback that the city filter has been applied but there are no events in that city.

 ## Feature 2 of 6: Show/Hide Event Details

 > As a user, I want to show/hide event details, so that I can see more/less information about an event

-Scenario: Toggle event details
+Scenario: Show event details

-- Given I am viewing the list of events
+- Given the user is viewing the list of events;
-- When I click on an event to view details where details are not shown
+- When the user clicks on an event to view details where details are not shown;
-- Then I should see the event details displayed
+- Then the event's details are displayed.

+Scenario: Hide event details

+- Given the user is viewing the list of events;
-- When I click on an event where details are being shown
+- When the user clicks on an event where details are already shown;
-- Then the event details should be hidden
+- Then the event's details are hidden.

 Scenario: API failure

-- Given I am viewing the list of events AND there is an error in the backend.
+- Given the user is viewing the list of events AND there is an error in the backend;
-- When I click on an event to view details
+- When the user click on an event to view details;
-- Then I should see an appropriate error message.
+- Then an appropriate error message is displayed.

 ## Feature 3 of 6: Specify Number of Events